hantsy/angularjs-springmvc-sample-boot/README.md

 1. Run the backend API server.

        spring-boot:run

-  The backend will run the APIs on port 9000.
+  The backend APIs will run on port 9000.

 2. Run the frontend UI resources standalone.

        npm install
        bower install
        gulp serve

   By default, the gulp serves the UI static resources on port 3000.

-3. Go to [http://localhost:3000](http://localhost:3000) to experience it.
+3. Go to [http://localhost:3000](http://localhost:3000) to test it.

 ### Run the project via Spring Boot command

 1. Run the following command to clear the dependencies.

        npm install
        bower install

 2. Run the backend API server with `spring-boot` command.

        spring-boot:run -Dstatic-resources

 3. Go to [http://localhost:9000](http://localhost:9000) to test it.

 If you want to explore the REST API docs online, there is a *Swagger UI* configured for visualizing the REST APIs, just go to [http://localhost:9000/swagger-ui.html](http://localhost:9000/swagger-ui.html).